AndNotOr-Designs/Coop-Door/README.md

 - changed to seperate ThingSpeak channel to help seperate the amount of data being sent
 - version 2.07 had thingspeak commented out when loaded - had that commented out becuase of testing, just forgot to uncomment...
 - attempting to send cause code text instead of a code to help with tweeting to understand without having to open readme.md file "causeCodeText"
+- adds thingSpeakOff to allow for easier turning tweeting off/on

 2.07 11/27/20